Flamefork/freefocus/README.md

 Options:

 - `focusablesSelector` - selector for keyboard navigation targets. default: a long selector describing all focusable options in web browsers.
-  You may want to provide something shorter to improve performance or use `:focusable` from jQuery UI.
+  You may want to provide something shorter to improve performance or use `:focusable` if you use jQuery UI.
 - `focusedSelector` - selector for currently focused (or active) element. default: `':focus'`
 - `hoverFocus` - focus target elements on mouse enter. default: `false`
   - `throttle` - throttle key input for specified time (in milliseconds).